Sunday, December 22, 2024

 • Adjust the seasoning and spices as needed; thickening agents can mute the flavors of the stew, so you may need to add more.

-See also How Long Can Beef Stew Sit Out
+See also How Long To Cook Beef Stew In Ninja Foodi

 Another important factor to consider when thickening beef stew is the type of meat you use.
 Tougher cuts of meat, such as chuck or brisket, are ideal for stews as they break down and become tender during the cooking process.
 However, if you use a leaner cut of meat, you may need to add more liquid or a different thickening agent to achieve the desired consistency.